thepranab/materials-for-max-qe2021-online-school/Day-4/README.md

 ### Description of examples:

-**Exercise 1:** Calculation of the projected density of states (PDOS) of FeO using DFT and DFT+U
+**Exercise 1:** Calculation of the projected density of states (PDOS) of FeO using DFT and DFT+U, and calculation of U

     cd example1.DFT+U/